-As a member of the Alliance, you will get an Alliance member ID card.
-You must show your Alliance member ID card and your Medi-Cal Benefits Identification Card (BIC), that the State of California sent you, when you get any health care services or prescriptions.
-You should carry all health cards with you at all times.
+As a member of the Alliance, you will get our Alliance member identification (ID) card.
+You must show your Alliance member ID card and your Medi-Cal Benefits Identification Card (BIC) when you get health care services or prescriptions.
+Your BIC card is the Medi-Cal Benefits Card sent to you by the State of California.
+You should always carry all health cards with you.

-Here are sample BIC and Alliance member ID cards to show you what yours will look like:
+Your BIC and Alliance member ID cards look like these: